VERSUS

 In Europe, where gasoline costs several times as much as it does here, and where diesel emission regulations are less strict, diesel powered cars account for over HALF the car population.
 The European limits for oxides of nitrogen are EIGHT times higher than those in the U.S.

 The main attraction of a diesel engine is that it is more fuel efficient than a gasoline engine: up to 30% better fuel economy as a rule than a comparable gasoline engine of the same displacement.
-A diesel engine is also much less complicated that a gasoline hybrid, which requires a large heavy battery, electric motor(s), a power inverter to convert the battery's DC (direct current)output to AC (alternating current) for the electric motors, and sophisticated hybrid control system.
+A diesel engine is more efficient because it has a much higher compression ratio (which improves thermal efficiency) and no throttle for less pumping losses (improves breathing efficiency).
+A diesel engine is also much less complicated that a gasoline engine because a diesel has no spark plugs or ignition system.
+A diesel-powered vehicle is also less complex than a hybrid, which requires a large heavy high voltage hybrid battery battery, electric motor(s), a power inverter to convert the battery's DC (direct current)output to AC (alternating current) for the electric motors, and sophisticated hybrid control system.

-A diesel engine uses high compression rather than spark ignition to burn the fuel.
+As we said earlier, a diesel engine uses high compression rather than spark ignition to burn the fuel.
 This eliminates the need for an ignition system (no spark plugs, coils or ignition module), but it does require a very high pressure fuel injection system, much higher than that on a gasoline engine.
 Most diesel engines have a glow plug system for cold starting.
-There is also no throttle on a diesel engine, so it sucks air more efficiently at idle and low rpm (reduced pumping losses).
-The trade off is that a lack of intake vacuum in the engine requires a separate vacuum pump for any vacuum operated accessories.

 On diesel engines, fuel is injected directly into the combustion chamber as the piston approaches top dead center.
 The timing of the fuel injector is critical for good engine performance.
 Compression ratios are very high 18:1 or higher, so it takes a LOT of pressure (300 bar to 1800 bar) to inject the fuel into the cylinder or a precombustion chamber in the cylinder head.
 The heat of compression causes the fuel to ignite spontaneously.
 That is why no spark plugs are needed.